15 Expats Talk about Health Insurance and Healthcare in Colombia

 Do you have anything more to add about local medical facilities in Colombia?

 "Colombia has a range of medical facilities and medical care options available.
 Healthcare services in Colombia generally provide a high level of care and are said to be some of the best that Latin America has to offer.
 The country has invested heavily in modernizing its healthcare infrastructure, with advanced medical and technological equipment in many of the major hospitals.
-Colombia has world-renowned doctors and specialists in a variety of medical fields and is dedicated to continually improving their healthcare services," wrote one expat.
+Colombia has world-renowned doctors and specialists in a variety of medical fields and is dedicated to continually improving their healthcare services," said an expat in Colombia.

 As a foreigner living in Colombia, will I have access to public healthcare?
 What is it like?